Roscoe Parrish: 2007 season

 Parrish returned his first punt return of the season for a touchdown against the Denver Broncos.
 He became the first player in the 2007 season to score a rushing touchdown, a receiving touchdown, and a punt return touchdown.
 For the second season in a row, Parrish finished the season with over 300 receiving yards and 360 total return yards, achieving 352 receiving yards on 35 receptions, 440 punt return yards, and 126 kickoff return yards.

 2008 season

-In the Bills seasons opener against the Seattle Seahawks, Parrish returned a punt return 63 yards for a touchdown.
+In the Bills season opener against the Seattle Seahawks, Parrish returned a punt return 63 yards for a touchdown.
 His return stats ultimately declined this year as he shared return responsibilities with rookie cornerback Leodis McKelvin.
 He caught 24 passes for 232 yards, receiving his lone touchdown against the Oakland Raiders to help the Bills win 24–23.

 2009 season

 Parrish's role as a receiver decreased in 2009 as the Bills signed superstar receiver Terrell Owens in the off-season, as he only caught 3 passes for 44 yards.
 Parrish had a notable blunder during a game against the Cleveland Browns, muffing a punt in the fourth quarter that set up the Browns' game-winning field goal in a low-scoring 6–3 affair.